MicrosoftDocs/cpp-docs/docs/c-language/alignment-c.md

 [std:c++11](../build/reference/std-specify-language-standard-version.md) or later is required.

 Windows SDK version 10.0.20201.0 or later.
-This version is currently an Insider build which you can download from [Windows Insider Preview Downloads](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
+This version is currently an Insider build, which you can download from [Windows Insider Preview Downloads](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
 See [C11 and C17: Getting Started](https://devblogs.microsoft.com/cppblog/c11-and-c17-standard-support-arriving-in-msvc/#c11-and-c17-getting-started) for instructions about installing and using this SDK.

 ## See also